Rekl0w/REST-API/README.md

 # REST-API
- Basic REST-API with a basic API Requester
+ Basic REST-API with a basic API Requester.

  This code works with 'games.csv' file, you can find the 'games.csv' file in this repository.

  ## Getting All Games Data